CuiChangIsLaJi/preNet/README.md

   `python predict.py --config-path config/ --model model/ --sequence [sequence]`
   To interpret the model with Gradient Class Activation Mapping:
   `python interpret.py --config-path config/ --model model/ --threshold [threshold score to select the candidates you are interested in]`
+ # Oops !
+  A severe error has been made during my preparation of the dataset!
+Sorry for that.
+The corrected release would be uploaded during 4.29~5.5.